asawegelius/OnlineLearningPlatform/Documentation/SolutionDocument.md

 The setup to handle failovers is use of a synchronized backup server.
 We will use a service called [DNS Made Easy](http://www.dnsmadeeasy.com/) to monitor the server.
 It will check a script we setup and redirect to the secondary server if it fails.

 ![Failover setup](http://wegelius.se/bilder/FailoverSetup.png "Failover setup")

+As soon as any of one of the server fail to respond from at least two different geographic monitoring locations or experience a load balancing issue, the traffic will automatically be moved to a different system.
+This minimizes the amount of downtime that would result from an outage.

+This makes scaling more easier and since the administrators will be aware if there is any overload over the time they will then be able to either add capacity or switch of server for a better perennity.

 ##8	Technical implementation plan